Museum on the Mound

 Tourist Information

-Other displays feature glass cases with money-themed objects and artefacts from history that include old coins and banknotes, and there are even a few examples of the ancient forms of money our ancestors used like tea, shells and feathers.
+Other displays feature glass cases with money-themed objects, and artefacts including ancient coins and banknotes from around the world.
+There are also a few examples of the very earliest forms of money, such as tea, seashells, and even feathers.

-If the kids aren’t into that they can get hands-on trying to crack open a safe instead, and there are activity books to keep them amused if the thought of walking around a museum sends them into a strop.
+If you’re visiting with children, they can get hands-on by trying to crack open a safe, and there are activity books to keep them amused if the thought of walking around a museum sends them into a strop.
+Best of all, though, the staff have interactive afternoon sessions where kids get to strike their very own coins while learning about the history of money.

 History

 The mound that the ‘Museum on the Mound’ refers to was created from 1.5 million cartloads of earth that were dumped onto the site during the construction of the New Town in the 18th century.
-The mound is enormous considering it was created from carts of debris and though work began in 1781 it took until 1830 for the final load of earth to be deposited.
+Although work began in 1781, it took until 1830 for the final load of earth to be deposited.

-The original construction was commissioned in 1796 at the 100th annual general meeting but its location caused a lot of problems as it sat on top of earthworks that had been used as a local rubbish dump for most of the previous century.
-This dump had a slope of over 16 metres between the front and back which meant any slippage of the earth under the foundations would have been catastrophic.
+The original bank headquarters was commissioned in 1796 at the 100th annual general meeting, but its location caused a lot of problems as it sat on top of earthworks that had been used as a local rubbish dump for most of the previous century.
+This dump had a slope of over 16 metres from front to back, which meant any slippage of the earth under the foundations would have been catastrophic.

-Thankfully though, the industrious Edinburgh architects created a retaining wall on the north side of the building which was obviously substantial as the building is still standing today.
+However, Edinburgh’s architects designed a retaining wall on the north side of the building to keep everything in place, which was obviously a good idea as the building is still standing today.

-As the popularity of the Bank of Scotland continued to grow the headquarters proved to be too small so a major plan of extensions began that was completed in 1878.
-In addition to the existing building, full-height wings were added to the east and west sections and a single-storey extension was built on the front.
+As the popularity of the Bank of Scotland continued to grow, the headquarters proved to be too small so a major plan of extensions began that were completed in 1878.
+In addition to the existing building, full-height wings were added to the east and west sections, and a single-story extension was built on the front.

-To address complaints that the original building was ugly, grand facades and statues were added, along with an impressive central dome.
-Edinburgh’s residents were obviously happy with the new look because the building has remained unaltered ever since.
+To address complaints that the original building was ugly, Greek-style facades and statues were added, along with the impressive central dome.

 Things to Do